quorum1/governance/docs/operating-agreement.md

 ### 8.1 Method of Accounting.

-The Collective shall use the method for its financial accounting as set forth in the then-current Financial Model.
+The Collective shall use the method for its financial accounting as set forth in the Financial Model.

 ### 8.2 Fiscal Year.

-The Collective’s fiscal year is set forth in the then-current Financial Model.
+The Collective’s fiscal year is aligned with the USA calendar year.

 ### 8.3 Records required to be kept